3 Reasons to Invest in Pop Art

 3. Pop Artists have consistently over-performed at auction

 Earlier this month, on the 17th March 2021, a series of Andy Warhol’s Endangered Species screenprints sold for £2,919,000,over five times its upper estimate.
 Warhol is renowned for his silkscreen prints, especially when they are sold as multiples in the same series.
-Here at Singulart, we are selling a similar series of artworks as a part of our La Crème de la Crème collection!
 According to the Sotheby’s Mei Moses index, the works of Keith Haring have produced an average annual return on investment of 13.3% between 2003 and 2017.
 Though most famous for his cartoonish stick figures, Haring was also an activist during the HIV/AIDS crisis, and works such as Apocalypse IV have become important symbols of Haring’s activism, and own tragic personal health condition.
 In December 2020, a Lichtenstein sculpture Coup de Chapeau I sold for $937,500 (against an estimate of $500,000 – 700,000).
 These statistics demonstrate that even in recent months, the demand for Pop Art has not dwindled.
-Each of the Pop artists in our La Crème de la Crème sale have demonstrated positive returns on investments, which means we believe now is the perfect time to acquire a Pop Art masterpiece online!
+Now is the perfect time to acquire a Pop Art piece online!